How to Win a TOLATA claim on a property following separation

 What can a court order when dealing with a TOLATA claim?

-When dealing with a TOLATA claim the court has many orders it can make at its disposal which are:
+After a relationship breakdown, the court can make orders under TOLATA to determine who can remain in the home and how to share property between unmarried couples.
+When dealing with a TOLATA claim the court has many orders it can make at its disposal including:

-• An order to determine what share of the property is owned by each partner,
+• An order to determine what share of the property is owned by each partner and to distribute a share of the property’s value accordingly,

 • An order to force the sale of the property or the land where one party may refuse to sell this,